 Where access to the online library is unavailable or a local copy is required, a complete set of the online libraries is available on request to Polarcare subscribers; contact polarcare@polarinstruments.com with your Polarcare contract number and Speedstack version.
 The supplied libraries should be copied to a suitable local folder with the file/folder structure preserved.

-Choose On-Premise Mode and browse to the local copy: the library files should appear as a local online library; import materials as described above.
+To use the on-premise library, choose On-Premise Mode and browse to the local copy: the library files should appear as a local online library; import materials as described above.